xchrix/Nvim-Unique-Instance/readme.md

 This project provides a way to launch a unique instance of the Nvim GUI for each workspace directory.

 * When the Nvim window is launched multiple times for the same workspace, the open file and location jump instructions are executed in the existing window, and no new window is opened.
+* When the previous window is reused, the window is called up and focused.
+(Currently, only `Windows Terminal` is supported)
 * When different workspaces are opened, the launcher launches a different window for each different workspace.

 ## Dependency